-A fast-loading website is no longer an option – it is a necessity that must be achieved in online business.
+A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Just like waiting in a long line at a store can frustrate customers, slow-loading websites can lead to impatient users abandoning your site before seeing your content.